logo

 Launching 7-Figures AI Products With Franziska Kirschner #44

 Our guest today is Franziska Kirschner, Co-Founder of Intropy AI and ex AI & Product Lead at Tractable: the world’s first computer vision unicorn.
-In our conversation, we dive into Franziska's PhD, her career at Tractable and her experience building deep learning algorithms ...
+In our conversation, we dive into Franziska's PhD, her career at Tractable and her experience building deep learning algorithms for c ...
 Show More

 1h 5m